Resize Image

 What Is Insomnia?

-Insomnia refers to a sleep disorder where there are problems with the quality or duration of sleep, affecting daytime life.
+Insomnia is a type of sleep disorder characterized by problems with sleep quality or duration that affect daytime functioning.

 Main Types of Insomnia

-• Difficulty falling asleep - Taking more than 30 minutes to fall asleep after going to bed
+• Sleep Onset Insomnia (difficulty falling asleep) - Taking more than 30 minutes to fall asleep after going to bed

-• Waking up during the night - Waking up multiple times during the night and having trouble falling back asleep
+• Middle Insomnia (waking up during the night) - Waking up multiple times during the night and having trouble falling back asleep

-• Waking up too early - Waking up more than 2 hours earlier than planned and being unable to fall back asleep
+• Early Morning Insomnia (waking up too early) - Waking up more than 2 hours earlier than planned and being unable to fall back asleep

-• Poor sleep quality - Not feeling rested despite sleeping for a long time
+• Non-Restorative Sleep (poor sleep quality) - Not feeling rested despite sleeping for a long time

 Causes of Insomnia